 The brewgroup can’t be removed to be cleaned, which some feel means it will never be properly clean.
 There doesn’t appear to be any issues with this though so we can safely assume that the internal cleaning processes do the job very well.

 The Oracle Touch is also exceptionally easy to clean but is more of a “little and often” clean rather than the occasional deep clean that the Jura requires.
 The big advantage of the portafilter system is that there is no danger of nasty stuff building up in your brewer as it can be quickly cleaned after each use.

 You also don’t need to pay for expensive cleaning supplies to run “descaling” cycles every so often.
 The Oracle Touch needs less maintenance as there are fewer moving parts on the inside of the machine.
 Just dismantle and clean the grinder every week or so and make sure the milk wand stays clean and you’ll be fine.

-Both super automatic espresso machine makes cleaning as simple as possible.
+Both are top super automatic espresso machines that make cleaning as simple as possible.
 It all comes down to whether you would prefer one big deep clean every so often, or more frequent cleans that take just a few minutes.

 And the Winner Is…

 The question is, do you want ease or customization?

 If you want great coffee as easily as possible then the Jura S8 automatic coffee machine is the one for you.
 It is super simple to use – just push a button and get extremely good espresso.